its-pep/Creating-A-Virtual-Machine/README.md

 Creating a virtual machine in Azure.

-These were the very simple steps I used to create a virtual machine in Azure successfully.
+These are very simple steps to create a virtual machine in Azure successfully.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/126700220/230170879-997eed84-f188-4799-9b24-baad5d748e47.png" alt="osTicket logo"/>
 </p>

-<h1>Observe how easily I created a virtual machine in Azure.</h1>
+<h1>Observe how easily it is to create a virtual machine in Azure.</h1>

 <h2>Environments and Technologies Used</h2>